 1/2 cup vegetable stock

 sea salt, to taste

-Grill tomatillos (papery shell removed) and jalapenos until darkened.
+Grill tomatillos and jalapenos until darkened and blistered.
 Put the jalapenos into a plastic bag for 5 minutes and then peel off darkened skin.
-Let everything cool.
+Let everything cool to room temperature.

 Place onion and garlic in food processor.
 Process until finely chopped.
 Add remaining ingredients and process until desired consistency.
 Season with extra salt and/or sugar if desired.

 Store in the refrigerator for several hours or overnight to let the flavors develop.

 Join my Weekly Newsletter

 And get my Free Slow Cooker Resource Guide!
 It's full of recipes with 5 or fewer ingredients plus plenty of slow cooker tips!